jamie33o/world-vape-center/README.md

 ## Wireframes

 To help with the design of the site, I created wireframes for each page.
-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+To follow best practice, wireframes were developed for mobile and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

 ### Age verification Wireframes